 Course Title/Description

 Intermediate Accounting I - This course is an overview of financial accounting and its theoretical foundation.
 It is a review of the accounting process, the conceptual framework of accounting, and basic financial statements.
-These areas include income statements, balance sheets, and statement of cash flows.
-Present and future value concepts are introduced.
+These areas include the income statements and balance sheets.

 ACCT2602